What can I expect during recovery from back surgery?

 Just as every patient is unique and every surgery is different, no two patients experience recovery from back surgery in exactly the same way.

 One thing almost all patients have in common: questions about their recovery from spine surgery.
+Here we answer some of common questions patients often ask about recovery from spine surgery.

 Q: How long should I expect recovery from back surgery to take?